ufal/npfl114/exam/questions.md

   training and an algorithm how it is used during inference.
 [5]

-- Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level RNNs with a residual connection.
+- Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level bidirectional RNNs with a residual connection.
 [10]

 ####Questions@: ,Lecture 9 Questions